sathish333/CNN/README.md

 # Part A:

-Objective is to a build convolutional network using pytorch which can classify given image to one of the target classes.
+**Objective:** To a build convolutional network using pytorch which can classify given image to one of the target classes.

-Dataset: This dataset is subset of original *iNaturalist Dataset* which includes various living organisms images.
+**Dataset**: Subset of original *iNaturalist Dataset* which includes various living organisms images.
 * Number of classes: 10
 * Number of samples in train: 10K
 * Number fo samples in test: 2K